PDXPythonPirates/new-website/docs/user_stories.md

 Name: Ray<br>
 Age: 29<br>
 “I’ve registered for the current course, joined the meetup group, and joined the slack channel.
-Now I’m curious about the other parts of the website.
+Now I’m curious about the other parts of the website."

 **Intrigue: Getting Started Steps**